it-and-services/state-store/README.md

 The `select(...)` method returns an Observable.

-### 2. More complex use case with the back-end call
+### 2. More complex use case with the back-end call.

 For the more complex use case with the back-end call refer to the source code: